embiimob/Sup/README.md

 # Sup!?
-open source experimental decentralized state engine Protocl
+open source experimental decentralized state engine protocl

 This Sup!?
 Object Browseer is a READ ONLY demonstration of establishing identies and tracking changes with comments of immutable bitcoin objects in a format familiar to more traditional nft collectors.